Creating Wireframes like a Pro with Google Slides - Free Toolkit

 Comparing to many professional prototyping software, I have noticed Google Slides provides one of the simplest and fastest workflow to communicate with the team in early phases of the design process, especially if the team is not familiar with other prototyping tools beforehand.

-However, it is good to note that if your project is large or you need hi-fi clickable prototype to test the interactions with real users, it is probably best to do that with dedicated prototyping software instead.
-For small to midsize projects Google Slides is often still a great starting point and drawing the frames can be done also in a workshop like environment realtime to make sure everyone is talking about the same thing from the very beginning which reduces costly changes during hi-fi or coding implementation.
+However, it is good to note that if you are working with mutiple designers, your project is large or you need hi-fi clickable prototype to test the interactions with real users, it is best to do that with dedicated prototyping software such as Figma instead.
+Also whiteboarding software Miro has nowadays tools dedicated for wireframing that are well suited for non-designers as well.
+For small to midsize projects Google Slides is often still a good starting point and drawing the frames can be done also in a workshop like environment realtime to make sure everyone is talking about the same thing from the very beginning which reduces costly changes during hi-fi or coding implementation.